jodastephen/railmodel/CR2-Streatham-SWLondon.md

 Modelling for SW London with Crossrail 2
 ========================================
 This uses CR2 via Tooting (mainline) and Streatham, with best efforts guesses of interchange times.
+This route is promoted by various groups in Streatham.
+It adds at least 6 minutes to all journeys on Crossrail 2 between Wimbledon and Clapham Junction.
+As such, no matter what benefits it gives Streatham, it simply will not happen.

 A selection of interesting journeys is listed, together with calculated route options.
 A key for station codes is at the end.